roberttaylor426/ws-lambda-workshop/README.md

 This workshop comprises 3 exercises.
 Each exercise is available on a separate branch.

-By the end of the workshop we'll have deployed a [Lambda](https://aws.amazon.com/lambda/) -powered backend that allows clients to communicate with one another in real-time using [WebSockets](https://en.wikipedia.org/wiki/WebSocket).
+By the end of the workshop we'll have deployed a [Lambda](https://aws.amazon.com/lambda/)-powered backend that allows clients to communicate with one another in real-time using [WebSockets](https://en.wikipedia.org/wiki/WebSocket).

 ![Workshop diagram](workshop-diagram.png)